 The CSU submission for ERA 2018 will be prepared over many months with input from multiple sources.
 Information will be sourced from relevant institutional systems, with an initial preparation stage to ensure the completeness and accuracy of information.
 As part of this process, researchers may be contacted by the ERA 2018 team to ensure that data is included in its entirety.

 The governance structure for ERA 2018 will be released in the near future.

 The ERA process hinges on accurate Field of Research (FoR) data.
 In this regard, researchers should ensure that FoR codes and apportionments (%) are present and accurate in CSU Research Output (CRO) researcher profiles, and also in all publications in CRO during the ERA 2018 reference period (2011-2016 inclusive).
 Instructions for how to edit and update FoR codes in the CRO portal can be found at: https://www.csu.edu.au/research/performance/cro/submit

 Representations of CSU's previous ERA submissions are available via the Office of Strategic Planning and Information website (internal only).
 This site includes excellent dashboard views and comparisons to the national data set.
 Please note that you will need to download the free Tableau reader to view.

-The Australian Research Council (ARC) has also provided a detailed report on the assessment outcomes of ERA2010.
+The Australian Research Council (ARC) has also provided detailed reports on previous ERA assessments.